datadotworld/dwapi-spec/docs/oauth.md

 6. Application stores `access_token` to use in subsequent requests by placing it into the request as an `Authorization: Bearer [access_token]` header string.

-This flow requires that your application run on a web server, so that step #3 and #4 can be perfomed while your `client_secret` remains protected behind a server environment.
+This flow requires that your application run on a web server, so that step #3 and #4 can be performed while your `client_secret` remains protected behind a server environment.

 **DO NOT** include your `client_secret` in source code that accessible to others or client-side apps as they can easily be reverse engineered.
 See the following section for additional instructions.